gaurav-31gg/Dynamic-sign-language-translator/README.md

 ### **🛠️ Future Improvements**
 This project can be expanded and improved with the following features:

--Increase dataset coverage: Add more signs for better recognition.
+-**Increase dataset coverage: Add more signs for better recognition.**
--Improve accuracy: Use advanced deep learning models for better gesture classification.
+-**Improve accuracy: Use advanced deep learning models for better gesture classification.**
--Voice Output: Convert recognized text into speech to enhance communication.
+-**Voice Output: Convert recognized text into speech to enhance communication.**
--Support for multiple languages: Extend support for different sign languages (ASL, BSL, ISL, etc.).
+-**Support for multiple languages: Extend support for different sign languages (ASL, BSL, ISL, etc.).**
--Mobile Compatibility: Optimize the system for mobile browsers.
+-**Mobile Compatibility: Optimize the system for mobile browsers.**